dr-polachan/PYTSN/README.md

 Packets received by the terminals are stored in the file./results/traffic/ts<terminal-id>

 For plotting packet latencies, you may also use the plt_latency.py script in ./tools

+### Citation

+If you are using PYTSN for your work, do cite the following manuscripts,

+1. Kurian Polachan, Chandramani Singh, and T. V. Prabhakar.
+2021.
+Decentralized Dynamic Scheduling of TCPS flows and a Simulator for Time-Sensitive Networking.
+ACM Trans.
+Internet Technol.
+Just Accepted (November 2021). https://doi.org/10.1145/3498729

+2. K. Polachan, C. Singh and T. V. Prabhakar, "Decentralized Dynamic Gate Scheduling of IEEE 802.1Qbv Time Aware Shaper and a TSN Simulator for Tactile Cyber-Physical Systems," 2021 IFIP/IEEE International Symposium on Integrated Network Management (IM), 2021, pp. 45-53.

+### Contact Information

+If you have questions on how to use the network simulator do contact me at kurianpol@gmail.com